 - 8 cups chicken broth

 - 1/4 cup olive oil

 - 1 cup dry white wine or water

 - 1/2 cup shredded Parmesan cheese

 - 1/4 teaspoon salt

 - 1/4 teaspoon pepper

 - In a large saucepan, heat broth and keep warm.
 In a Dutch oven, saute onion in oil until tender.
 Add rice and garlic; cook and stir for 2-3 minutes.
 Reduce heat; stir in wine.
 Cook and stir until all of the liquid is absorbed.

-- Add heated broth, 1/2 cup at a time, stirring constantly.
-Allow the liquid to absorb between additions.
-Cook just until risotto is creamy and rice is almost tender.
-(Cooking time is about 20 minutes.)
+- Add heated broth, 1/2 cup at a time, stirring constantly and allowing the liquid to absorb between additions.
+Cook just until risotto is creamy and rice is almost tender, about 20 minutes.
 Add the remaining ingredients; cook and stir until heated through.
 Serve immediately.
-Yield: 12 servings.

 oops 1/2 to 1 xtra cup of cheese. used 3oz. of butter...
 1.5 ozs to saute onions and added the other 1.5 oz at the end with cheese sort of swirled it in to like just coat the rice, make it shinny. just keep adding the broth a little at a time stirring to absorb broth keep adding till it wont absorb no more. creamylicious cheessy rice.